 A horizontal beam below the door that supports the frame, prevents the door from swinging through and keeps the elements out.
-This part of the door is sealed, fastened to the floor and then covered with a threshold to protect against the elements and general wear and tear.
+This part of the door is sealed, and fastened to the floor and then covered with a threshold to protect against the elements and general wear and tear.

-A fixed narrow panel, usually glass, installed next to an exterior door panel for decorative purpose.
+A fixed narrow panel, usually with glass, installed next to an exterior door panel for decorative purpose.
 Just like with a transom, many Masonite glass designs are available with matching sidelites.